Ben's Chili Bowl: Customers and recognition

 Many other celebrities, including Chris Tucker and Bono, have visited over the years.
 When journalist Ted Koppel stopped hosting news program Nightline, he held his 2005 farewell party at the restaurant.
 Then-President-elect Barack Obama ate at Ben's on January 10, 2009.

 The Washington Post asserts, "By the late 1990s, no D.C. politician would dream of running for office without dropping into Ben's."
 Anthony A. Williams appeared at Ben's immediately after his successful mayoral election.

-However, celebrities at Ben's are not limited to American citizens.
 In 1998, former DC mayor Marion Barry described having traveled to Ghana and meeting the Mayor of Accra, an alumnus of Howard University, whose greeting was, "Glad to have you in Accra.
 Is Ben's Chili Bowl still there?"
-And when French President Nicolas Sarkozy and his wife Carla Bruni-Sarkozy visited Washington, D.C., in March 2010, they reportedly each had two of Ben's half smokes during their visit to the restaurant.
+And when French President Nicolas Sarkozy and his wife Carla Bruni visited Washington, D.C., in March 2010, they reportedly each had two of Ben's half smokes during their visit to the restaurant.

 Scenes from films including The Pelican Brief and State of Play have been filmed in the restaurant, and it has been in "dozens of TV shows."
 The short film Breakfast At Ben's was filmed almost entirely in the restaurant.
 The documentary Traveling While Black, a virtual reality project about racism, makes use of the restaurant as the main filming location in 2019.
 Additionally, it has been used in novels as the setting for fictional meetings—especially meetings that involve individuals from "different sides of the law"—as it was in George Pelecanos's King Suckerman.

 Ben and Virginia Ali were inducted into the D.C.
 Hall of Fame, and in 1999, the alley adjacent to the restaurant was renamed "Ben Ali Way".
 On the occasion of Ben Ali's 2009 death, D.C. mayor Adrian Fenty released a statement calling the restaurant "one of the greatest treasures in the District of Columbia".